vietfin/vietfin/CONTRIBUTING.md

 The `./tests` folder contains the main VietFin test suite.

 At the moment, the test suite contains only unit tests.
 These tests are intended to make sure all VietFin functionality work as intended.
+Check the [Testing guidelines](/tests/README.md) for more details.

 ## Versioning